-Professor Elizabeth B. Kozleski chairs the Special Education program at the University of Kansas.
+Professor Elizabeth B. Kozleski is a professor in the Special Education program at the University of Kansas.
 She has been working on systems transformation for equity and inclusive education for the last 25 years.
 Her newest book, co-edited by Kathleen King Thorius, was published in January of 2014 by Teachers College Press.
 Titled Ability, Equity, and Culture: Sustaining Inclusive Urban Education Reform, it describes a 15 year long, federally project on national, urban school and district reform.
 In 2005, Professor Kozleski received the UNESCO Chair in Inclusive International Research.
 She was recognized for her leadership in special education teacher education with the 2011 TED-Merrill award.

 In addition to the analysis of models of systems change in urban and large school systems, her work has examined how teachers learn in practice in complex, diverse school settings, how culturally responsive practices in the classroom improve student learning, and the impact of professional learning schools on student and teacher learning.
 As professor of special education at the University of Colorado-Denver, she served as Associate Dean for Research for six years before moving to Arizona State University where she served as Professor in the School of Social Transformation.
 She has led a number of national technical assistance projects including the center for principals in helping to build inclusive schools (NIUSI-LEADSCAPE), NCCRESt, the national technical assistance center on disproportionality, and the National Institute for Urban School Improvement (NIUSI) that provided support to urban schools working on creating inclusive schools for all learners.
 A recent Spencer award focuses on world languages, the migration diaspora, and inclusive education.
 Along with Professor Pam Hunt from San Francisco State, she is leading an IES grant comparing the ELSB reading intervention with business as usual reading curricula in nine elementary schools in Kansas.
 A total of 80 children with significant intellectual disabilities are participating in this project, 40 in Kansas and 40 in California.
 She also works with both the CEEDAR and SWIFT projects.
 In 2017, Professor Kozleski became an Equity Fellow for the Great Lakes Equity Assistance Center.